 The front-wheel-drive 2014 Honda Civic is powered by a 1.8-liter four-cylinder engine that puts out 143 horsepower and 129 pound-feet of torque.
 For the Civic LX sedan, Honda offers either a five-speed manual transmission or an optional CVT.
 For the EX, EX-L and HF sedans, the CVT is standard.
 For the coupe, manual transmission availability is extended to the EX.

-With the CVT, Honda says the Civic LX, EX and EX-L will achieve an estimated 33 mpg combined (30 city/39 highway).
+With the CVT, Honda says the Civic LX, EX and EX-L will achieve an estimated 33 mpg combined (30 mpg city/39 mpg highway).
+With the manual, fuel economy drops a bit to 31 mpg combined (28 mpg city/36 mpg highway).
 The Civic HF rates 35 mpg combined (31 mpg city/41 mpg highway), according to Honda.
-With the manual, fuel economy drops a bit to 31 mpg combined (28/36).

 During Edmunds' track testing, a Civic EX-L coupe with the CVT ran from zero to 60 mph in 9.0 seconds while an EX sedan with the CVT did it in 9.1 seconds -- that's a few tenths slower than average for this class.